ryanlfoster/rsdns_php/README.txt

   4.2.1.
 List Domains
       These calls provide a list of all DNS domains manageable by a given account.
-The resulting list is flat, and does not break the domains down hierarchically by subdomain.
-All representative domains are included in the list, even if a domain is conceptually a subdomain of another domain in the list.
+The resulting list is flat, and does not break the domains down hierarchically by sub-domain.
+All representative domains are included in the list, even if a domain is conceptually a sub-domain of another domain in the list.
       synchronous calls:
 	rsdns :: domain_list();